Prototype-Guided Diffusion: Visual Conditioning without External Memory: Related Work

-Our proposed Prototype Diffusion Model (PDM) addresses this gap by introducing a fully joint training framework where patch-level prototypes are learned online from clean features and used to guide noisy denoising steps through a contrastive alignment objective.
-This enables PDM to maintain semantic consistency, support fine-grained conditioning, and reduce reliance on external memory—all while adapting prototypes dynamically throughout training.
+Our Prototype Diffusion Model (PDM) addresses this gap by learning patch-level prototypes online from clean features and aligning them with noisy representations during denoising, enabling adaptive conditioning without external memory.